-From these cities, travelers can fly or ride to different destination depending on where to go to in Patagonia; common destinations are Puerto Montt, Puerto Natales and Punta Arenas in Chilean Patagonia and Ushuaia and El Calafate on the Argentinean side.
+From these cities, travelers can fly or ride to a different destination depending on where you want to go to in Patagonia; common destinations are Puerto Montt, Puerto Natales and Punta Arenas in Chilean Patagonia, and Ushuaia and El Calafate on the Argentinean side.

 Get there first!

 The fastest way to get to these cities is by airplane.

 To Puerto Montt: There are several daily flights from Santiago chartered by Latam Airlines and Sky Airlines to El Tepual Airport (PMC).
 Flights take approximately two hours.
 Flight schedules to Patagonia differ between the Winter and Summer seasons, so make sure to check prices and routes before booking.

 To Punta Arenas: There are several daily flights from Santiago chartered by Latam Airlines and Sky Airlines to Carlos Ibáñez Del Campo Airport.
 You can always get there by car or bus but always check scheduled departures and local bus companies.

 Getting to Patagonia on two wheels

 Getting to Patagonia through Chile is pretty straightforward, despite the distance.
 There are frequent bus connections.

 In case you chose to take the bus, you can check bus lines and itineraries here.
 Bare in mind schedules change from high season to low season, so always check beforehand you travel.

 However, many people travel to Patagonia to wander off, for who renting a car allows them to be free from schedules and fixed itineraries.